 Inbox by Gmail is sort of an oddball thing...it started out as a simple, "fast" alternative to traditional email.
 The thing with that is, while convenient at first, it was quickly noticed how much stuff is actually missing.
 You know, stuff that most users want to use on a daily basis.

 Over time, Google has added in several necessary features to Inbox, making it much more serviceable than it was at launch.
+As of yesterday, text formatting in replies on the web joins that list, so users are now able to use numbered and bulleted lists; bold, italics, and underline; and enter links.
 Read More

 We've all done it—you need to make sure you have a note or reminder so you email it to yourself.
 Google's Inbox app now gently urges you not to be such an impatient savage and use the proper tools instead.
 If you try to email yourself, it'll offer to create an Inbox reminder.